The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Introduction

 \section{Introduction}

 One of the most fundamental problems in algorithm theory and optimization is the \ILP{} problem.
-Many theoretical and practical problems can be modeled as Integer Linear Programs and thus they serve as a very general but powerful framework for tackling various questions.
+Many theoretical and practical problems can be modeled as integer linear programs (ILPs) and thus they serve as a very general but powerful framework for tackling various questions.
 Formally, the \ILP{} problem is defined as

-for some matrix $\mathcal{A} \in \mathbb{Z}^{m \times n}$, a right-hand side $b \in \mathbb{Z}^m$, an objective function $w \in \mathbb{Z}^n$ and some lower and upper bounds $\ell, u \in \mathbb{Z}^n$.
-Here we aim to find a solution $x$ such that the value of the objective function $w^\top x$ is minimized.
+for some matrix $\mathcal{A} \in \mathbb{Z}^{d_1 \times d_2}$, a right-hand side $b \in \mathbb{Z}^{d_1}$, an objective function~$c \in \mathbb{Z}^{d_2}$ and some lower and upper bounds $\ell, u \in \mathbb{Z}^{d_2}$.
+The goal is to find a solution~$x$ such that the value of the objective function $c^\top x$ is minimized.
 In general, this problem is NP-hard.
-Thus it is of great interest to find structures to these Integer Linear Programs which make them solvable more efficiently.
-Here we consider the \TwoStage{} problem where the constraint matrix admits a specific block structure.
-Namely, the constraint matrix $\mathcal{A}$ only contains non-zero entries in the first few columns and block-wise along the the diagonal.
+Thus, it is of great interest to find structures to these ILPs which make them solvable more efficiently.
+In this work, we consider \TwoStage{} integer linear programs where the constraint matrix admits a specific block structure.
+Namely, the constraint matrix $\mathcal{A}$ only contains non-zero entries in the first few columns and block-wise along the the diagonal aside.
 This yields the following form: